cloudflare/cloudflare-docs-engine/src/content/reference/request.md

 - `cacheTtl` <Type>number</Type>

   - This option forces Cloudflare to cache the response for this request, regardless of what headers are seen on the response.
-This is equivalent to setting two page rules: ["Edge Cache TTL"](https://support.cloudflare.com/hc/en-us/articles/200168376-What-does-edge-cache-expire-TTL-mean-) and ["Cache Level" (to "Cache Everything")](https://support.cloudflare.com/hc/en-us/articles/200172266).
+This is equivalent to setting two page rules: [“Edge Cache TTL”](https://support.cloudflare.com/hc/en-us/articles/200168376-What-does-edge-cache-expire-TTL-mean-) and [“Cache Level” (to “Cache Everything”)](https://support.cloudflare.com/hc/en-us/articles/200172266).

 - `cacheTtlByStatus` <Type>{ [key: string]: number }</Type>

-  - This option is a version of the `cacheTtl` feature which chooses a TTL based on the response's status code.
+  - This option is a version of the `cacheTtl` feature which chooses a TTL based on the response’s status code.
 If the response to this request has a status code that matches, Cloudflare will cache for the instructed time, and override cache instructives sent by the origin. (e.g. `{ "200-299": 86400, 404: 1, "500-599": 0 }`) _Note - Cloudflare will still adhere to [standard cache levels](https://support.cloudflare.com/hc/en-us/articles/202775670-How-Do-I-Tell-Cloudflare-What-to-Cache-), so by default this will override cache behavior for static files.
 If you wish to cache non-static assets, you will need to set a [Cache Level of Cache Everything](https://support.cloudflare.com/hc/en-us/articles/200172266-What-do-the-custom-caching-options-mean-in-Page-Rules-) using a Page Rule._

 - `resolveOverride` <Type>string</Type>